sikander-nawaz/A_Step_Into_Web_Development/README.md

 **Course documentation** · *From first HTML tag through JavaScript foundations*

-> A structured **6 week** journey from HTML and CSS through JavaScript and LeetCode practice.
+> A structured **12-13 week** journey from HTML and CSS through JavaScript and LeetCode practice and finish on MongoDB and Full Stack Project.
+-
 ---

 ## 📋 Course at a glance